-CIBC continues to adapt its operating model with a focus on the ongoing safety of its team members including those working on-site since the start of the pandemic.
+CIBC continues to adapt its operating model with a focus on the ongoing safety of its team members, including those working on-site since the start of the pandemic.
 CIBC has a thoughtful plan to return its team members who are currently working remotely to the office when the time is right, depending on the evolving pandemic and public health guidance.

 Relevant operational risk metrics continue to track at an acceptable level.
 Operational resilience and sustainability remain CIBC's key areas of focus.
 CIBC will continue to monitor its risk posture and trends to ensure operational risks are managed appropriately and in a timely manner.

 If the COVID-19 pandemic is prolonged beyond CIBC's expectations, or if further variants emerge that give rise to similar effects that vaccines are not able to effectively mitigate in a timely manner and if broader economic closures are reinstated to address future waves of infection, the impact on the economy and financial markets could deepen and result in further volatility.
-Unexpected developments in financial markets, regulatory environments, or consumer behaviour and confidence may have additional adverse impacts on CIBC's business, results of operations, reputation and financial condition."
+Unexpected developments in financial markets, regulatory environments, or consumer behaviour and confidence may have additional adverse impacts on CIBC's business, results of operations, reputation and financial condition and the ability of Borrowers of underlying Loans in the Portfolio Assets to pay their Loans could be materially and adversely impacted."

-(b) The risk factor entitled "Geo-Political Risk" on page 27 of the Prospectus is deleted in its entirety and replaced with the following:
+b) The risk factor entitled "Geo-Political Risk" on page 34 of the Base Prospectus is deleted in its entirety and replaced with the following: